alyxxox/nixed-fe/README.md

 - neofetch

 ## Installation:
+### "Install" script and configs
+- Move python script to bin directory to be executed:
+  - `mv nvv.py /usr/bin/nvv`
+- Create configs dir
+  - `mkdir -p /etc/pyrex/nvv/`
+- Move version.conf file to etc dir:
+  - `mv pyrexVersion.conf /etc/pyrex/nvv/`
-### Prerequisites:
+### Postrequisites:
 - Install depends:
   - Arch: `yay -S docker distrobox neofetch`

+  **While the aim is to be distro agnostic, it is currently very focused on an arch based system with Nix package manager installed alongside.
+It is wholly untested on Debian, Fedora, or NixOS and can't currently operate with their package managers outside of passing commands through distrobox or using commands intended for nix-darwin.
+Although fixing this is exactly what I plan to work on next**
   - Debian: `apt install docker distrobox neofetch`
   - Nix: `nix-env -i docker distrobox neofetch`
 - Enable docker daemon:
   - `systemctl enable dockerd`
-- Create shell environments:
-  - `distrobox create -r --image archlinux -n arch-template`
-  - `distrobox create -r --image debian -n debian-template`
-  - `distrobox create -r --image fedora -n fedora-template`
-### "Install"
-- Move python script to bin directory to be executed:
-  - `mv nvv.py /usr/bin/nvv`
-- Create configs dir
-  - `mkdir -p /etc/pyrex/nvv/`
-- Move version.conf file to etc dir:
-  - `mv pyrexVersion.conf /etc/pyrex/nvv/`
+- Generate the distrobox template containers:
+  - Shell containers won't function without this (although the rest of the script should remain functional afaik, the interpreter may get confused at parts though, im unsure.)
+  - `nvv --generate-templates`

 #### Potential issues:
 - If a permission denied error is given after moving /usr/bin/ then execution permissions need to be granted to the file.
 Executing the command below will grant said permissions.